Live Anti-ESG State Action Tracker

-Pleiades maintains a live public tracker of anti-ESG bills (2021-2024) as a tool for investors, policymakers, journalists, and academics seeking to understand the evolving contours of the anti-ESG legislative campaign in US states.
-Additional context and analysis can be found in our Summer 2023 Statehouse Report and 2024 State Legislative Outlook.
+Pleiades maintains a live public tracker of anti-ESG bills (2021-2024) and anti-ESG executive actions (2018-2024) as a tool for investors, policymakers, journalists, and academics seeking to understand the evolving contours of the anti-ESG state legislative campaign in US states.
+Additional context and analysis can be found in our Summer 2024 Statehouse Report, Summer 2023 Statehouse Report, 2024 State Legislative Outlook, and May 2024 Anti-ESG State Executive Action Report.

 Please contact us for assistance navigating the tracker, custom statistics, and additional analysis.